mrdbourke/zero-to-mastery-ml/README.md

 * Section 3 - End-to-end structured data projects (classification and regression)
 * Section 4 - Neural networks, deep learning and transfer learning with TensorFlow 2.0
 * Section 5 - Communicating and sharing your work

+## How to learn :
+  If you want to learn anything You must dirty your hand, Which means experiounce is the best way to learn.
+  Wish you a grate learning experiounce friends